steqeq/0000/docs/index.md

-# ROCm Documentation

-AMD ROCm Platform - Powering Your GPU Computational Needs
+# AMD ROCm™ Platform - Powering Your GPU Computational Needs
 :::::{grid} 1 1 3 3
 :gutter: 1

 ::::{grid-item}
 :::{dropdown} [What is ROCm?](rocm)
-AMD ROCm™ is an open-source stack for GPU computation.
+ROCm is an open-source stack for GPU computation.
 ROCm is primarily Open-Source Software (OSS) that allows developers the freedom to customize and tailor their GPU software for their own needs while collaborating with a community of other developers, and helping each other find solutions in an